EleutherAI/polyglot/README.md

 We will focus on the following two factors to make multilingual models which show better non-English performance.

 #### Amount of data in each language and its balance
 Most multilingual models are trained using data from fairly uneven distribution of languages.
 For example, BLOOM's training data is still English-centric.
 English data takes 30% of the data, however some languages such as Vietnamese and Indonesian are only 1-3% of data.
 XGLM has taken a step forward for mitigating this problem by data up-sampling, but we believe there is a limitation of data up-sampling.
-To resolve this problem, we will collect a large multilingual dataset with hundreds of billions of tokens per language and balance them so that the model can learn various languages in balance.
+To resolve this problem, we will collect a large multilingual dataset with hundreds billions tokens per language and balance them so that the model can learn various languages in balance.

 #### Language selection